ritiek/muxnect/README.rst

 this.
 You may have to install it from source, if it ain't in your `apt` repositories.

+muxnect works best with Python 3.

 Install the latest stable release from pypa:

 ::

     pip install muxnect

-Install the latest development version:
+Or install the latest development version:

 ::